 I packed up and moved to a small town, pregnant and mother of a 3-year old, scared, poor and alone.
 I know that sounds like a fairy-tale but it’s the truth, you can’t make this stuff up.
-It was in this little town, this new beginnings that I stumbled upon this little church on the corner.
-Oh the congregation was loving, sweet, helpful and giving.
+It was in this little town of new beginnings that I stumbled upon this little church on the corner.
+Oh, the congregation was loving, sweet, helpful and giving.
 That church was instrumental in my faith.
 They welcomed me in, but they still clung onto their children like a mother does when an unleashed dog comes around the corner.

 I noticed it as my daughter was invited to play-dates, welcomed to sleepovers, welcomed to church activities, but my invites were always returned void, they didn’t want their children exposed to us. – and that made me sad.

 I got used to this rejection and felt in a way I had deserved it, and it was my responsibility to earn back my respect.
 “Respect is earned” the preacher would preach.

 I had finally got on my feet, after the worst 6 months of my life, my son clung to life support at the children’s hospital with RSV, my income (maternity leave) was cut off without notice, and I had to turn in my apartment keys with sobs of fear.
 I was now homeless.